smallsunjj/kaggle-transaction-prediction/README.md

 This is my first try on kaggle and also my project for EE551!
 ## Description
 * The competition name is [Santander Customer Transaction Prediction](https://www.kaggle.com/c/santander-customer-transaction-prediction).
 It aims to identify which customers will make a specific transaction in the future, irrespective of the amount of money transacted.
+* The competition time is from February 13 to April 10,2019

 ## Timeline